Councillors are elected by the community to represent the interests of local people.

 We held two prospective candidate events in September 2016 which provided information about being a councillor including:

 - An overview and an introduction to the Local Government landscape including: About Essex County Council, Local Government including structure and responsibilities, budget, composition of the council, cabinet, overview and scrutiny.

 - The role of an Essex County Councillor - introduction to the role and duties of all members, specific member roles, code of conduct.

-We will hold further events if we have sufficient interest, if you would like to attend email Democratic.Services@essex.gov.uk you can also follow Democratic Services us on Twitter @ECC_DemSer.
+If you would like to find out more about standing as an Essex County Councillor, contact Democratic.Services@essex.gov.uk you can also follow Democratic Services us on Twitter @ECC_DemSer.